top of page

 • Be able to provide this information to the provider.
 It is helpful to have things written down in advance, so you do not forget them.

-• We recommend you keep a health journal which includes your medications, allergies, past medial and surgical history, planning and visit or hospitalization notes.
+• We recommend you keep a health journal which includes your medications, allergies, past medical and surgical history, planning and visit or hospitalization notes.

 • We recommend that you enlist the assistance of a helper to go over things with you and go to visits with you to listen and take notes.